wsquinn/rescaleCrawler/README.md

 If you are now safely in a virtual enviroment, the following two commands will let you see the crawler in action!

 `pip install -r requirements.txt`
-`python3 rescaleCrawler.py` or `python rescaleCrawler.py`
+`python3 rescaleCrawler.py https://rescale.com/` or `python rescaleCrawler.py https://rescale.com/`

-The current starting point is the rescale homepage, and it crawls to a depth of 3.
-Both of those variables can be changed in the code!
+The current example is the rescale homepage, and it crawls to a depth of 6, but that can be changed in the code.

 The following command will run the tests: